ajam/pulp/README.md

 																	// `desktop-hover` which will zoom to a portion of that image on hover on desktop and maintain clicking to panels on mobile.
 																	// Set `desktopHoverZoomOptions to custom values or leave blank to go with sensible defaults;
-	"lazyLoadExtent": 6, // How many pages behind and ahead do you want to load your images "transitionDuration": 400, // This value should match what's in your css under `transition_opts` minus the `'ms'`.
+	"lazyLoadExtent": 6, // How many pages behind and ahead do you want to load your images "transitionDuration": 400, // In milliseconds, how fast the panels zooms and page turns animate.
+This value should match what's in your css under `transition_opts` minus the `'ms'`.
 	"gutterWidth": 2, // This should also match your css value, in this case `gutter_width`.
 This is the `padding-left` value for `.viewing.right-page`.
-	"drawerTransitionDuration": 500, // In milliseconds.
+	"drawerTransitionDuration": 500, // In milliseconds, how fast the mobile drawer comes in and out.
 Should match stylesheet value for `drawer_transition_opts`. transitionDuration`.
 	"social": {
 		"twitter_text": "Read this comic, it's great!", // The text to display when someone clicks on the Tweet button "twitter_account": "myhandle", // This will display in a tweet as `via @myhandle`.